mclevey/CV/cv_mclevey.md

 ## University of Waterloo

+\ind 2018 Search and selection committee member for a Canada Research Chair in Environment and Sustainability, Faculty of Environment.
 \ind 2018 Panelist on the SSHRC Insight Development Grants Panel, organized by Ruth Knechtel from the UW Office of Research.
 \ind 2017-2018 Committee member for university-level "Research excellence and crossing disciplinary lines" committee, which will develop a white paper to inform the development of the next University of Waterloo strategic plan.
 \ind 2016 Informal committee designing a Master's in Data Science at the University of Waterloo, joint initiative of the Faculty of Arts and Faculty of Environment.